ioccc-src/winner/2015/endoh1/README.md

         -DTIMESTEP=1.0 -DSPEED=2 -DRGB=255:128:192
 ```

-Then, run it under `tcpserver` command in the
+Then, run it with the `tcpserver` command in the
 [ucspi-tcp](http://cr.yp.to/ucspi-tcp.html) package, which was created by
 [Daniel J. Bernstein](/winners.html#Daniel_J._Bernstein), [IOCCC 1991 "Best of
 Show"](../../1991/brnstnd/brnstnd.c) ([README.md](../../1991/brnstnd/README.md)).